|Persona Digital Music |

 Digital Bach for the 21 Century A Persona Digital Studio Production

 Persona Music Recordings: Our Music Catalogue includes recorded performances by the P2500 Band, Em4U, and the Persona Classical Consort.
-Music previews and downloads are delivered from Reverb Nation and Alpha Online.
 Some music online is offered to illustrate music history, advance music education and appreciation.
 The recordings presented online demonstrate Persona Studio's arranging, recording and mastering techniques.
 All the recordings are arrangements and performances completed in house by Stephen Gislason.
 The music selections and their history are explained in the book, Sound of Music.